 How Do You Know If A Tire Is Ready To Be Replaced

-Alright, so now you have a set of wheels you’re rocking that you’re ok with.
+Alright, so now you have a set of wheels you’re rocking that you’re happy with.
 The question is when is it time to start thinking about replacing them?
 One of the primary spots you’ll see wear and tear showing it’s time to cop a new pair of shoes is side knob deterioration.
 If you see the knobs starting to splinter off, you’re losing traction in the turns.
 Another symptom to look for is if you can see threads through the sidewall.
-And if you’re going tubeless, if you’re starting to see a lot of sealant seeping onto the sidewall and you can’t hold air as well, the time has come.
+And if you’re going tubeless and starting to see a lot of sealant seeping onto the sidewall where you can’t hold air as well, the time has come.

 Thank you so much for the kind words and bringing two sizes I wasn’t aware of.
 Those are two types I don’t have a ton of info about and will have to do some further research with my local contacts.
 Muchos gracias! 🙂